SovnSkyrim/QWEST/README.md

 Fast travel is disabled in multiple of these mods so there's no easy way to reactivate it at all times but there's an alternative: [Horizon Zero Dawn Fast Travel](https://www.nexusmods.com/skyrimspecialedition/mods/35793).

-Lastly, all profiles have way better horse management thanks to [Convenient Horses](https://www.nexusmods.com/skyrimspecialedition/mods/9519), you can even let one of your followers mount behind you thanks to [Ride Sharing](https://www.nexusmods.com/skyrimspecialedition/mods/11734)!
+Lastly, all profiles have way better horse management thanks to [Convenient Horses](https://www.nexusmods.com/skyrimspecialedition/mods/9519)!

 ## Added Quests